Refine your writing across a range of styles and genres

 |Independent Study Preparation||20|

-This module is designed to prepare students for the rigour of writing a longer-form creative piece or pieces for a specific child readership.
-Issues of structure, sub-plotting, narrative drive, character development and ‘voice’ are considered within the context of the student’s own ideas for their Independent Study and similarly targeted works of contemporary children’s fiction.
+This module is designed to prepare students for the rigour of writing a longer-form creative piece.
+Issues of structure, sub-plotting, narrative drive, character development and ‘voice’ are considered within the context of the student’s own ideas for their Independent Study and similarly targeted works of contemporary fiction or the specific genre they have chosen.
 The relationship between experimentation/originality and commercial imperatives/’what has gone before’ will be considered to enable students to locate their own work more fully within current socio-cultural contexts, while workshops and group discussion deepen each student’s interrogation of their own processes and challenge habitual modes of working.

 Please note the modules listed are correct at the time of publishing, for full-time students entering the programme in Year 1.
 Optional modules are listed where applicable.
 Please note the University cannot guarantee the availability of all modules listed and modules may be subject to change.
 For further information please refer to the terms and conditions at www.winchester.ac.uk/termsandconditions.

 The University will notify applicants of any changes made to the core modules listed above.

 Progression from one level of the programme to the next is subject to meeting the University’s academic regulations.

 Full-time entry | £9,550